Confidentiality and data protection

 No matter what type of data you collect, it is always important that your participant information sheet (PIS) (Word) and consent form (Word) provide clear and consistent information to participants about their data and offer them an appropriate right to withdraw data, and that this information is consistent with what is written in your ethical review application form (Word).

-If personal data relating to research participants have been lost, stolen, or accidentally deleted, researchers must contact email@example.com immediately because the law requires that the University record such instances.
+If personal data relating to research participants have been lost, stolen, or accidentally deleted, researchers must contact firstname.lastname@example.org immediately as the law requires that the University record such instances.